kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 **Example:** _Declaring a collection mappings to correctly index a document_

-The following mapping must be defined first:
+The following mappings must be defined first:
 ```bash
 kourou collection:create ktm-open-data thamel-taxi '{
   mappings: {